curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 == First Moment Projection <sec-icom>

-An alternative and computationally efficient route to direct STEM phase retrieval is to take the first moment of the aperture–overlap function, known as _integrated center-of-mass (iCOM) imaging_ or _integrated differential phase contrast (iDPC)_ @Dekkers_1974 @Lazic_2016.
+An alternative and computationally efficient route to direct STEM phase retrieval is to take the first moment of the aperture–overlap function, known either as _integrated center-of-mass (iCOM) imaging_ or _integrated differential phase contrast (iDPC or DPC)_ @Dekkers_1974 @Lazic_2016.

 Starting from the WPOA CTF expression in @eq-ctf and using a vectorial detector response $D(bold(k)) = bold(k)$, we obtain the vector COM transfer function as:
 $